Inselnova Wiki

 • Charter odds start at 65% for your first colony and decrease with each island you own.

-• The ship is consumed on success, so budget 1–3 ships depending on your luck.
+• The ship is consumed on success, so keep a spare hull ready when odds are uncertain.

 • Use Chart the Voyage before launching to preview your exact odds.